studylab1/SAMR-Enum-Lab/Lab_Setup.md

 - `adc1`: Domain Controller 1 in domain "A".
 - `bws1`: Workstation 1 in domain "B".

+The xdc1 host is a domain controller which contains a dataset to replicating to other domains.
+The xws1 workstation is a Linux client to execute the enumeration scan with tools which are available only for Linux.

 ### Network Setup

 The following table outlines the IP addressing scheme used for the lab environment.
 Each forest is assigned its own dedicated /24 subnet, with a domain controller (DC) and workstation (WS) residing in each subnet.